apache/iceberg/rest_docs/rest-catalog-v0.1-SNAPSHOT.md

 ```

-Error portion embedded in all JSON responses with further details of the error
+JSON error payload returned in a response with further details on the error

 ### Properties